-GG-4: Phil Port, David Jackson's boss
+GG-4: Phil Port, David Jackson's boss [in addition to the primary questions noted above]

 - where was Phil Port's primary allegiance? - to what extent, and in what instances, could he have facilitated a resolution to the dilemma? - do what degree is he responsible for resolving the problems Z CORP seem to be creating (in other words, is this an environmental challenge or a production challenge or somewhere else?? - what seems to be his level(s) of moral reasoning?